 What Is a Solar Tax Credit?

-The investment tax credit (ITC) is a tax incentive designed to make solar energy more affordable for American homeowners and businesses.
+Congress approved the 2016 federal spending bill, which expanded on the solar panel Federal Investment Tax Credit (ITC), in 2015.
+It’s a five-year solar tax credit extension aimed at making panels affordable for all Americans.
+The bill applies to both commercial and residential systems, doesn’t have a cap value, and makes tax credits available to homeowners through 2022.
 The ITC permits you to deduct 26% of the cost of installation for a commercial or residential solar energy system.
 The credit is on your federal taxes, and there is no value cap on the deduction.

 The tax credit essentially can be used toward the federal taxes you owe.
 It does not deduct your gross income but rather helps you pay what you owe.